 ● Solidworks drawing templates — All of my cut files came right off of a custom Solidworks template, pictured above.
 I saved time not having to set up cut new cut files with each change in my 3D model.
 They all just showed up in the synced template.

-● Material management — Also pictured above, I added parametric functions to my cut file to maximize cut space and minimize waste.
+● Material management — Also pictured above, I added parametric functions to my tool paths to maximize cut space and minimize waste.
 The features reduced cut time and material costs.

 ● Fine jointery — I tested and found the best cutting tools for production.
 I based my CAD model off of the fine kerf of 1/16” diameter mill, for the PFC v3.0 inside corners.